Let us know if you have a black henna tattoo

-If you do have a black henna tattoo and you have your hair coloured, then it’s very important to let your colourist know before your next colour services appointment.
-Why?
-Because even if you have your hair regularly coloured, black henna tattoos can cause you to develop new allergies to hair colourants.
+If you did have a black henna tattoo, then it’s very important you let your hairdresser know before your next colour services appointment, even if it has faded.

 What are black henna tattoos?

-Henna extract is naturally orange-red in colour.
-Henna paste is applied to the skin in the pattern of your choice, and slowly leaves behind a stain as the paste dries.
-This stain pattern lasts 2-4 weeks and gradually fades and disappears.
+Natural henna orange-red in colour.
+The henna paste is applied to the skin in the pattern of your choice, and slowly leaves behind a stain as the paste dries.
+This stain pattern can last 2-4 weeks then gradually fades and disappears.

 However, some tattoo artists offer the much darker ‘black henna’.
-Unfortunately ‘black henna’ actually isn’t henna at all.
-These black henna temporary tattoos can cause painful damage to skin and may cause people to develop an allergy to hair colourants which will prevent them from colouring their hair in future.
+Unfortunately ‘black henna’ actually isn’t proper henna.
+These black temporary tattoos can cause painful damage to your skin and may result in the development of sudden new allergies to hair dyes.

-The black henna temporary tattoos are not likely to be henna at all but instead may contain a substance called PPD (paraphenylenediamine) to give the dark colour.
+The black henna temporary tattoos may contain a substance called PPD (paraphenylenediamine) to create the dark colour.
 This use of PPD in tattoos (and at such high concentrations) is illegal in the EU and can be very harmful if applied directly to your skin.
 For this reason the British Skin Foundation does not encourage black henna tattoos.

 What is PPD and what can it do?